12shadow12/SukiList-App/README.md

 ---

 **SukiList-App** is an anime-themed movie listing app built with React and Vite.
-It fetches movie data dynamically and features a custom animated anime-style record player UI.
+It fetches movie data dynamically and has a favorite feature.

 ---